ortexx/qiwi-shop/readme.md

 // this action is optional
 qiwi.beforeCreateBill = function(billId, data) {
-    // you can save an information to db, before the request e.t.c.
+    // you can save some information to db, before the request e.t.c.
     // you can return a promise
 }